 How Oropharyngeal Cancer Is Identified And Treated

-If the oral brush biopsy indeed finds malignant activity, your dentist may want to confirm the results by referring you to an oral surgeon or ear, nose and throat doctor for further testing.
-This may include an endoscopy, wherein the specialist inserts a flexible, optical tube through your nasal cavity to get a clear view of your throat.
+Your oral care provider may use a procedure called an oral brush biopsy to check suspicious tissues for the presence of cancer cells.
+During the biopsy, your dentist collects the suspicious cells with a small brush and sends them to be analyzed in a laboratory.
+If the oral brush biopsy finds malignant activity, you will be referred to an oral surgeon or ear, nose, and throat doctor for further testing.
+This testing may include an endoscopy, where the specialist inserts a flexible, optical tube through your nasal cavity to get a clear view of your throat.

 A specialist who finds suspicious tissue during the endoscopy may then perform a traditional biopsy, during which a small amount of tissue is drawn from your mouth and examined under a microscope.
 If it confirms cancer's presence, you may need to undergo more testing to help stage cancer.
 This testing often includes a CT scan, MRI, or ultrasound.

 The main treatment options for early-stage oropharyngeal cancer are surgery and radiation therapy.
 The first step is surgery to remove both the cancer cells and the nearby lymph nodes.
 If necessary, radiation therapy may follow.
 Radiation therapy also works by targeting both the cancer cells and the nearby lymph nodes in the neck.
 It is also useful for people who aren't candidates for surgical treatment due to other medical problems.

 Later stages of oropharyngeal cancer are treated with surgery, as well.
 No matter your treatment regimen, it's essential to continue your oral hygiene routine during cancer treatment – even if your mouth is sore.
 Continue using fluoride toothpaste and twice-daily brushing as a part of your routine during treatment, just as you do when your mouth is in good condition.